 For exemple we have this chord progression.

 You could also use more than one passing note to go from one note to another.
-Jacob Collier talked a bit about that and this is even how he explained how he used some microtonality in some of his composition.
-Saying that he divided an interval of 1 tone in 3 smaller intervals instead of 2 semi tones.
+This is very close to the concept Jacob Collier uses to explain how he uses micro-tonality in some of his compositions.

 3 - Escape tone